ciscoheat/superforms-web/README.md

 # Superforms website

-Powered by the beautify UI framework [Skeleton](https://www.skeleton.dev/) and the Markdown preprocessor [mdsvex](https://mdsvex.com/) that integrates with Svelte like magic.
+Powered by the beautiful UI framework [Skeleton](https://www.skeleton.dev/) and the Markdown preprocessor [mdsvex](https://mdsvex.com/) that integrates with Svelte like magic.

 ## Developing